rendzina/BigDataAndVisualisation/Python/pyMongo_cursor_prompts.md

 *python access-mongo.py is updated*

-> Now adapt the code to add an initial function to load into the database collection 'noise_mapping' the data from the csv in the data folder called 'noise_mapping_round_3.csv'.
+> Now adapt the code to add an initial function to load into the database collection 'noise_mapping'.
+This is the data from the csv, stored in the data folder in the file called 'noise_mapping_round_3.csv'.
 Delete any data that already exists in the collection first.
 Use the csv library to load the data.

 *python access-mongo.py is updated*

-> Now add full comments and a descriptive header suitable for students to understand, plus a fully documented README file
+> Now add full comments and also a descriptive header with content suitable for students to understand it easily, plus a fully documented README file

 *documentation is added*